Affiliate links on Android Authority may earn us a commission. Learn more.

 If you can afford it, the Apple TV 4K is the best option for a standalone player.
 Its processing power makes it lightning quick, not just for games, but for apps and streaming in general.
 Its watchlist is inherently more user-friendly, and though the Siri Remote takes some getting used to, you’ll soon be swiping through menus like air even when you’re not using Siri.
 Amazon’s remotes do offer more shortcuts, but they don’t feel that great in the hand.

 The value of an Apple TV only increases if you’re invested in other Apple products and/or services.
 In fact, if you use HomeKit regularly you should automatically buy the Wi-Fi Plus Ethernet model, since Thread accessories will greatly enhance the speed and reliability of a smart home.
 You’ll need some form of Apple TV or HomePod to serve as a hub for HomeKit automations and remote access.

 Let’s be clear — Fire TV is a viable option for a lot of people, but the main attraction is price.
-Apple doesn’t offer anything as cheap as a Fire TV Stick, and if all you care about is video, a 4K Max will more than suffice for just $55.
+Apple doesn’t offer anything as cheap as a Fire TV Stick, and if all you care about is video, a 4K Max will more than suffice for just $55 or less.
 We’d only get a Cube if you’re so deeply invested in Alexa and/or Prime Video that you want to maximize the experience.
 At that point, you’re probably considering one of Amazon’s Omni TV sets.